 The Queensland Government puts human rights first when making decisions and providing services.
-Sometimes our actions protect or promote human rights; sometimes they restrict or limit human rights.
-If someone thinks that their rights have been restricted in a way that is not reasonable, they can make a complaint.
+Sometimes our actions protect or promote human rights; sometimes they limit human rights.
+If someone thinks that their rights have been limited in a way that is not reasonable, they can make a complaint.

 If someone wants to make a human rights complaint, the first step is to complain directly to the government agency that made the decision or provided the service.